Detail of the surface of a chalcedony geode with a crack full of glue

 There are types of minerals that are routinely repaired, due to breaks caused by the conditions in which they formed and the geologic processes they've been subjected to.
 When routine, a repair does not devalue the piece.
 It may even be extremely rare to find complete specimens of certain minerals, such that an intact example is considered especially valuable.

 Repairs can be viewed similar to conservation work to preserve museum artifacts.
-Pinnacle 5 Minerals shares information about the process of repairing and restoring specimens of amazonite and smoky quartz, which routinely need repair work.
+Pinnacle 5 Minerals shares information about the laborious process of repairing and restoring specimens of amazonite and smoky quartz, which routinely need repair work.
 Clusters of Herkimer diamonds (a form of quartz) are also commonly repaired; the individual crystals have separated in the matrix but can still be pieced back together like a puzzle with seamless fit.
 Experts recompile a specimen like this to display the impressive original growth form free from matrix.

 Again just like selling a car, any repair work should be disclosed!
 Unfortunately some materials are so commonly altered that vendors do not bother to disclose; it's assumed.
 Down the line this can lead to well-meaning sellers failing to disclose because they aren’t aware.
 Other people can be careless because they don’t believe it matters—or worse, they hide it because they think it would hurt a sale.